River-Mochi/CityRebalance/README.md

 ## Technical

 ### Requirements and Compatibility
-- Cities Skylines II version 1.1.0f1 or later; check GitHub or Discord if the mod is compatible with the latest game version.
 - The mod does NOT modify savefiles.
 - The mod does NOT modify game systems.
 - The mod uses Cities: Skylines 2 Mod Template by Captain-Of-Coit.